Reclaimed Water Use In Panama City Beach

 Rules and Regulations

 There are extensive rules and regulations covering reclaimed water usage.
-These include proper signage and making sure all pipes, sprinkler heads, meter boxes and other irrigation equipment are marked or color-coded purple to distinguish them from potable supplies and avoid any potential for cross-connection.
-Reclaimed water may not be used to wash cars, pets, or wash down driveways, or sidewalks.
-It is not permitted to use reclaimed water to spray sidewalks, driveways, roadways, ponds, creeks, swimming pools, and etc...
-Also, it is not permitted to use reclaimed water for irrigation of vegetable gardens, unless drip irrigation is used.
+These include proper signage and making sure all pipes, sprinkler heads, meter boxes, and other irrigation equipment are marked or color-coded purple.
+This is done to distinguish them from potable supplies and to avoid any potential cross-connection. .
+Reclaimed water not permitted to use reclaimed water to spray sidewalks, driveways, roadways, ponds, creeks, swimming pools, etc. Also, it is not permitted to use reclaimed water for irrigation of vegetable gardens, unless drip irrigation is used.
 The City’s Cross-Connection personnel will work with customers to ensure they are in compliance with all State and local laws.
 Approved uses include irrigation of parks, residential and commercial landscaping, golf courses, and wetland projects.

 Three Steps for Using Reclaimed Water

 Verify if your location can receive reclaimed water.
 Please click on the service area map link to see the map.

 2. Sign User Agreement

 Customers sign a User Agreement to comply with the rules and regulations for reclaimed water use.
 To receive reclaimed water, there must be an in ground irrigation system with a rain gauge (required per Florida Statute 373.62) or hose bib in a locked box.
 A backflow device must be installed on the drinking water supply.
 After connecting to a reclaimed water source, use of potable water for irrigation purposes will not be allowed.

 3. Design Review and Plan Check